 A £3 million Child Trafficking Protection Fund also has been announced which aims to enable the delivery of new and innovative projects or initiatives to provide positive outcomes for potentially trafficked children.

-Many local authorities had volunteered to support Kent via the National Transfer scheme given the significant impact on their services of large number of arrivals.
-As of 13th June 2016, Kent had 861 UASC in their care.
+As of 13 June 2016, Kent had 861 UASC in their care.
 Over 95% of the Kent cohort were boys and the majority of these young people were 16 and 17 year olds.
 Most were either are Eritrean or Afghanistani, but there were also increasing numbers of children who are Sudanese, Egyptian, Syrian, Iranian or Iraqi.

 Local authorities should assess the needs of unaccompanied children and young people in line with their usual procedures, and select the most appropriate placement to meet their needs.
 The government has provided an outline of the sort of accommodation that can be used.

 Kent have provided some details of the support that they currently provide to unaccompanied minors in their care, which is outlined below for information.